 WHAT DOES A TYPICAL DAY LOOK LIKE?

 Each day will have a schedule that includes some free exploration time, some guided group learning opportunities, some individualized online learning, group project-based learning, and some independent work.
 We maintain our commitment to making learning fun and engaging, while also holding a high expectation for participation.
 We are applying over 13 years of experience with facilitating learning engagement to design this program to be a learner-friendly approach to education, with developmentally appropriate academic and social opportunities that support learner autonomy.

 WHO IS THE DAY PROGRAM FOR?

 Families who value high quality educational opportunities as much as learner autonomy, and who are seeking academic and social enrichment on a part-time basis for their children.
-In the Village Day program, the parent is still seen as the student’s primary educator.
+In the Village Home Day program, the parent is still seen as the student’s primary educator.
 Because this is a cohort-based program, learners in the program need to be functioning academically, socially, and emotionally at or above their grade level.

-TUITION & FEES (for 2017-18)
+2019/20 TUITION & FEES

-Interview Fee (non-refundable): $60
+APPLICATION FEE (non-refundable): $60

-10% Sibling Discount
+Monthly Payment Plan and 10% Sibling Discount Available.

-No financial aid is available at this time.
+No Financial Aid at this time.